 The benefits of

-generational wealth.
-Regardless of your net worth, dying without a will probably means a greater portion will go to probate costs and taxes instead of beneficiaries.
+- Preserve generational wealth.
+Regardless of your net worth, dying without a will probably means a greater portion will go to probate costs and taxes instead of passing

 That's just the tip of the iceberg.
 Final wishes are as unique as families themselves, as are end-of-life preferences.
 That's why it's important to work with a financial advisor in partnership with an estate planning attorney and create an estate plan.
 Thrivent does not provide specific legal or tax advice, but we can partner with you and your tax professional or attorney to provide guidance on your overall financial strategy at Thrivent.